learnk8s/learnk8s.io/src/yaml-validation/content.md

 **You should also know that Kubeval makes it for easy integration with your Continuous Integration pipeline.**

-If you want to include the checks before you submit your manifests to the cluster, you will be pleased to know that Kubeval supports three output formats:
+If you want to include the checks before you submit your manifests to the cluster, you will be pleased to know that kubeval supports three output formats:

 1. Plain text
 1. JSON and